-It is estimated that up to 60,000 (9 in every 100) babies are born into water annually in the UK and with encouragement from NICE for maternity units to provide birthing pools for women, this number may increase further.
-Women use a birth pool during labour for pain relief, and some women choose to remain in the pool for the birth of their baby.
+It is estimated that up to 60,000 (9 in every 100) infants are born into water annually in the UK and with encouragement from NICE for maternity units to provide birthing pools for women, this number may increase further.
+Women use a birth pool during labour for pain relief, and some women choose to remain in the pool for the birth of their infant.

-Over the years there have been reports of babies that had breathing difficulties or infection following birth in water, and there is a concern that women that have a waterbirth more often sustain severe trauma to their vaginal area or have unrecognised heavy bleeding.
-Despite concern, and some reports in the press, to date there have not been studies large enough to show whether or not waterbirth causes an increase in these poor outcomes for mothers or their babies.
+Over the years there have been reports of infants that had breathing difficulties or infection following birth in water, and there is a concern that women that have a waterbirth more often sustain severe trauma to their vaginal area or have unrecognised heavy bleeding.
+Despite concern, and some reports in the press, to date there have not been studies large enough to show whether or not waterbirth causes an increase in these poor outcomes for mothers or their infants.

 This study plans to answer the question about the safety of waterbirths.
 The study will collect data on the births of all women in around 30 maternity units during 2015-2020.
-The study will determine how many women are using birth pools, how many women give birth in water and whether mothers or their babies come to any extra harm as a result of waterbirth.
-The study will include women giving birth to their first baby and women giving birth to a subsequent child.
+The study will find out how many women use birth pools and how many give birth in water.
+The study will also find out whether mothers or their infants come to any extra harm as a result of waterbirth.
+The study will include women giving birth to their first child and women giving birth to a subsequent child.

 The study needs to collect information on 15,000 waterbirths and 15,000 births out of water.
-To do this without disturbing women in labour or just after birth, when they are looking after their new baby, the study will use information collected as part of each woman's and linked baby maternity record stored at hospitals in computerised systems.
-For babies that need specialist care after birth, the study will also use data held by the National Neonatal Research Database (NNRD).
-Some of the data needed for this study is already collected by maternity units, so data from births from 2015 onwards can be included in the study.
-However, as some important information needed to fully answer the study questions, such as how many babies have antibiotics, and how many women deliver the placenta underwater, is currently not collected, some new items will be added to maternity computer systems when the study starts in 2018.
-To keep women's information confidential, the data stored in existing maternity information systems will have identifying information, such as names, addresses and NHS numbers removed before the information is sent to the research team in Cardiff for analysis.
+However, we do not want to disturb women in labour or just after birth, when they are looking after their new baby.
+Therefore, the study will use information collected routinely as part of each woman and infant's maternity care.
+This information is usually stored on hospital computers.
+For infants that need specialist care soon after birth, the study will also use data held by the National Neonatal Research Database (NNRD).
+Some data needed for this study are already collected by maternity units, so data from births from 2015 onwards can be included in the study.
+However, some important information needed to fully answer the study questions are not routinely collected.
+Examples include how many infants have antibiotics, and how many women deliver the placenta underwater.
+Therefore some new questions will be added to maternity computer systems when the study starts in 2018.
+It is important to keep information about both mothers and infants confidential.
+Therefore, the data stored in existing maternity information systems will have identifying information, such as names and addresses removed before being sent to the research team in Cardiff for analysis.

-Professionals and parents have strong opinions on waterbirth.
-Some are great advocates, who promote the potential benefits of waterbirth to women, whilst others remain concerned that women may be taking additional unnecessary risks by giving birth in water.
-The diversity of opinions towards waterbirth makes it particularly important that the study team have representatives from all interested groups.
-The professionals on the study team include midwives, an obstetrician and a neonatologist as well as the experts needed to deliver this large complex study.
-The NCT is the largest parenting organisation in the UK and have joined the study team as have the Royal College of Midwives.
+Health professionals and parents have strong opinions on waterbirth.
+Some people promote the potential benefits of waterbirth to women.
+Other people remain concerned that women may be taking unnecessary risks by giving birth in water.
+The health professionals on the study team include midwives, an obstetrician and a neonatologist as well as the experts needed to deliver this large complex study.
+Staff from NCT, the largest parenting organisation in the UK with a strong track record in supporting research of interest to parents, and the Royal College of Midwives have also joined the team.

-The study will produce academic papers and evidence based information for women and their partners on waterbirth.
-The study findings will be of great interest and would be expected to generate much press interest, and quickly influence the information provided to pregnant women throughout the UK.
+Findings from the study will be included in academic papers and provided as evidence based information for women and their partners on waterbirth.
+The study findings will expected to inform future NICE and RCOG guidance and to generate much press interest, and quickly influence the information provided to pregnant women throughout the UK.